Hansen333/Hansen33-s-DERO-Miner/HiveOS.md

 # Hansen33's Miner for HiveOS

-Hansen33's Miner is a **high-performance**, closed-source **DERO miner** designed for ease of use and compatibility with various platforms.
+Hansen33's Miner is a **high-performance**, closed-source **DERO miner for HiveOS** designed for ease of use and compatibility with various platforms.
 Built with the latest **AstroBWTv3 algorithm**, it optimizes mining efficiency and ensures the best possible experience for users.

 Mining Fee: **Only 2% Fee**